-Table 4: BCA Clauses - A2.1 Compliance with the Performance Requirements and A2.2(2) Assessmer it Methodology
+Table 4: BCA Clauses - A2.1 Compliance with the Performance Requirements and A2.2(2) Assessment Methodology

-Clause A2.2(1) Clause e A2.2(2) The Performance demonstrating - e Solution is achieved by A Perf releva combi formance Solution must be shown to comply with the nt Performance Requirements through one or a nation of the following Assessment Methods: (a) Comply with the Performance Requirements; or (a) Evidence to suitability in accordance with Part A5 that (b) Be at least equivalent to the Deemed-to-Satisfy Provisions drainage product, form of construction or design meets the relevant Performance Requirements. (b) Verification Methods such as- i.
-The Verification Methods in the NCC; or ii.
-Other Verification Methods as the appropriate authority accepts for determining compliance with the Performance Requirements. (c) Expert Judgement. (d) Comparison with the Deemed-to-Satisfy Provisions
+Clause A2.2(1) Claus se A2.2(2) demonstrating relev rformance Solution must be shown to comply with the ant Performance Requirements through one or a bination of the following Assessment Methods: (a) Comply with the Performance E : L Requirements; or (a) Evidence to suitability in accordance with Part As (b) Be at least equivalent to the Deemed-to-Satisfy Provisions shows the use of a material, product, plumbing and drainage product, form of construction or design meets the relevant Performance Requirements. (b) Verification Methods such as- i.
+The Verification Methods in the NCC; or Other Verification Methods as the appropriate authority accepts for determining compliance with the Performance Requirements. (c) Expert Judgement. (d) Comparison with the Deemed-to-Satisfy Provisions